About us

 Our mission is to transform the field of nature conservation communication through our free media library and impact-focused storytelling.

-Around the world, marine ecosystems are collapsing, which threatens life on earth as we know it.
+Around the world, marine ecosystems are collapsing.
 This impending crisis doesn't just threaten oceanic life and the 3 billion people who rely on the sea for food - it has dire implications for life on Earth as we know it.

 But there's hope.
 Dedicated scientists, conservationists, and activists are working tirelessly to find solutions.
 At Kogia we support the efforts of those on the frontline by providing them with free high-quality photos and videos.
 We also make films that inspire hope and change, with an aim to foster within our audience the same appreciation, awe and sense of protection that we feel so deeply towards the natural oceanic world.